|Name||The Buzzer, Жужжалка, UVB-76, UZB-76, MDZhB, ZhUOZ|

 |Location||St. Petersburg, Russia (60th Communication Hub "Vulcan", Staff of the Western Military District) (transmition sites near St.Petersburg and Moscow)

 |Known counterpart stations||The Pip, The Squeaky Wheel, Plovets-41|

 "The Buzzer" is a common nickname for a Russian Western Military District commandment network, which operates on the frequencies 4625 & 6998 kHz around the clock.
 The name comes from its signature channel marker used to keep the frequency clear - 1.25 s buzzing tone, followed by a 1.85 s pause.

-The source of its transmissions is the Communication Hub #60 of the staff of the Western Military District, known by its callsign "Vulcan" (pictures of their HQ antennas).
+The source of its transmissions is the Communication Hub #69.
+According to our sources, its radio unit is located nowadays in the same place with Sudak communication hub (Agalatovo).
 Messages are sent out in a format known as "Monolyth", using a circular callsign "MDZhB", assigned to the military units in the Western Military District.
+Starting from 2016 network uses circular callsign ZhUOZ (ЖУОЗ).
+Also signals for 6th joined army with callsign Katok were sent a few times.
 There also are special command messages, for example КОМАНДА 145 (Command 145).
 It has been found that Command 145 means training alert (while Command 45 means real alert).
 By this command all personnel should arrive into assigned positions.